grafana/dashboard-linter/README.md

 # Grafana Dashboard Linter

-This is a tool to lint Grafana dashboards for common mistakes, and suggest best practices.
-To use:
+This tool is a command-line application to lint Grafana dashboards for common mistakes, and suggest best practices.
+To use the linter, run the following install commands:

 ```
 $ go install github.com/grafana/dashboard-linter